Jotadevs/Jotadevs/README.md

 ### Hi there, this is Jotadevs!

-I’m currently studying Video Games at Universidad Europea de Madrid. /n I'm programmer and 3D modeler.
+I’m currently studying Video Games at Universidad Europea de Madrid. <br />
+I'm programmer and 3D modeler.

 ### Social Networks: